 Quarterly review of a Quarterly Fuel Transactions Report may only be included as part of annual verification services after the entity submits the report and attests that the statements and information submitted are true, accurate, and complete.

 Deferred Verification.
-Fuel reporting entities may defer annual verification of their Quarterly Fuel Transactions Reports up to two years if they do not generate 6,000 or more credits for fuel transaction types identified in section 95500(c)(1)(A) through (C), or 10,000 or more credits for fuel transaction types identified in section 95500(c)(1)(D) through (E), and also do not result in 6,000 or more deficits in LRT-CBTS during the prior calendar year.
+Fuel reporting entities may defer annual verification of their Quarterly Fuel Transactions Reports up to two years if they do not generate 6,000 or more credits or 10,000 or more credits if fuel transaction types identified in section 95500(c)(1)(D) through (E) are reported, and also do not result in 6,000 or more deficits in LRT-CBTS during the prior calendar year.

 Any fuel quantity reported under a pathway with biomethane or hydrogen supplied using book-and-claim accounting pursuant to section 95488.8(i)(2) is not eligible for deferred verification.